 Once again some of the companies which the IRS approves to house your Gold IRA treasure holdings offer offshore storage.
 Offshore storage only needs to be that which is located outside of the United States in order to qualify for this designation.
 Naturally this includes the likes of

-Best ranked IRA administrator company Regal Assets also offers its clients Singapore vaulting storage in what amounts to a much safer and more financially stable legal jurisdiction than any vault location found within the United States.
-The risk of government confiscation in Singapore is minimal as well, giving it a significant appeal over American-based precious metals storage.
+Best ranked IRA administrator company Regal Assets recommends to its clients Dubai or Singapore vaulting storage in what amounts to a much safer and more financially stable legal jurisdiction than any vault location found within the United States.
+The risk of government confiscation in either Dubai or Singapore is minimal as well, giving them a significant appeal over American-based precious metals storage.

 Once it became clear that the IRA retirement accounts would now contain physical gold, silver, platinum, and palladium holdings within them, the Internal Revenue Service effectively nipped that thorny problem of storage jurisdiction in the bud by simply requiring that all American held, Self Directed Precious Metals IRAs be stored in an approved vault found within the United States.
-This neatly makes it impossible for you to vault your IRA account precious metals overseas, though it will not stop you from housing any other portfolio assets of precious metals in these other, safer international vaults and extra-American jurisdictions.
+Yet enough important people must have complained in the interim, as today the IRS does allow foreign offshore vaulting of IRA precious metal accounts in many international locations and vaults, such as Dubai.

-It also helps to explain why two of the six IRS approved United States' depositories do not even bother to maintain overseas offshore vaulting options (Delaware Depository with its primary facility in Wilmington and CNT Depository vaults located in Massachusetts).
-Since they are primarily after precious metals IRA clients who must keep their entire precious metals IRA assets within the United States, what is the point for them to open expensive to set up, operate, maintain, and guard foreign vaults?
-For the primarily U.S.-based vaults, there is no compelling reason, thanks to this sneaky, little-known IRS rule.
+The IRS' former rule does still explain why two of the six IRS approved United States' depositories do not even bother to maintain overseas offshore vaulting options (Delaware Depository with its primary facility in Wilmington and CNT Depository vaults located in Massachusetts).
+Since they are primarily after precious metals IRA clients who had to keep their entire precious metals IRA assets within the United States, what was the point for them to open expensive to set up, operate, maintain, and guard foreign vaults?
+For the primarily U.S.-based vaults, there was previously no compelling reason, thanks to this long-lasting sneaky, little-known IRS rule.

 Co-mingled Storage Versus Segregated Storage